Taxi driver Baljeet Singh found not guilty of indecently assaulting radio personality Jay-Jay Feeney

 "I wasn't being silly, I wasn't falling over or anything like that," she said in evidence last week.

-Feeney told the court that Singh asked her if she was single and told her: "I'll be your boyfriend, I'll be your boyfriend" when she revealed she had recently separated from he husband.
+Feeney told the court that Singh asked her if she was single and told her: "I'll be your boyfriend, I'll be your boyfriend" when she revealed she had recently separated from her husband.

 Feeney said she told him "no" and claimed he then reached over and stroked her hand.